 Scammers and hackers often use malicious text messages and emails to deceive people and make them give out their personal information.
 They can use this information to access people’s bank accounts and steal their money.
 Even worse, they could leak sensitive information about one’s personal life to the public.
 Fortunately, there are ways to detect such attempts and prevent one from being the victim of a phishing expedition.
-In this article, you’ll learn how to detect and avoid phishing attempts in order to keep your data secure.
+In this article, you’ll learn how to detect, prevent & avoid phishing attempts in order to keep your data secure.

 How to Spot a Phishing Attempt